hturnbull93/portfolio/README.md

   > So that I can see how the project looks at a glance,
   > I would like to see some screenshots.

+- [ ] 2.6

+  > As a visitor,
+  > So that I know the context of the project,
+  > I would like it to be labelled as either personal or commercial.

 - [ ] 3

   > As a visitor,